Dr Mhairi Morris PhD, SFHEA, PGCertHE, BSc (Hons)

 Following a brief career break from 2010-2013, Mhairi returned to academia as a Lecturer at De Montfort University, Leicester, where she attained her postgraduate certificate in Higher Education (PGCertHE) with distinction.
 Mhairi was promoted to Senior Lecturer in 2014, and awarded DMU Teacher Fellow status in 2016, prior to joining Loughborough University as a Lecturer in Biochemistry in the School of Sport, Exercise and Health Sciences in February 2017.

-Mhairi currently supervises 4 PhD students at De Montfort University, holds an Eric Reid Methodology Award from The Biochemical Society and sits on the editorial board for Pathogens open access journal.
+Mhairi currently supervises 2 PhD students at Loughborough University and 3 PhD students at De Montfort University.
+She holds an Eric Reid Methodology Award from The Biochemical Society and sits on the editorial board for Pathogens open access journal.
+In addition, Mhairi is a member of the Board of Trustees for Self Help UK – a charitable organisation that supports local self-help groups.

-Her current research interests extend to mapping the link between viral infection, chronic inflammation and cancer.
-In particular, Mhairi has an interest in developing a novel 3D system for investigating viral-epithelial interactions.
+Her current research interests include understanding the interactions between cancer cells and stromal cells in the tumour microenvironment, and how exercise may impinge on these interactions.
+In particular, Mhairi has an interest in developing a novel 3D model system for investigating the interactions between “exercised” skeletal muscle tissue and 3D tumour spheroids.

 - Member and ambassador for the European Association for Cancer Research (EACR)